Expo 86: Legacy

 In all, 22 million people attended the expo and, despite a deficit of $311 million CAD, it was considered a tremendous success.
-It remains to date the second biggest event in British Columbia history and is viewed by many as the transition of Vancouver from a provincial city dedicated to extractive industries to a city with global clout.
+It remains to date the second biggest event in British Columbia history and is viewed by some as the transition of Vancouver from a provincial city dedicated to extractive industries to a city with global clout.
 It marked a strong boost to tourism for the province.

 Many have also seen the fair as being at least partially responsible for the re-election of the Social Credit party for its final term as a provincial government.